Skip to main content

 • Soft tissue foot surgery — The gait study may show abnormal firing of muscles.
 This can result in a dynamic deformity of the foot that could lead to brace intolerance.
 The surgeon will address this by transferring muscles to make the forces on the foot (the lever) more normal during walking.

-Our Neuromuscular Orthopaedics team
+Our Neuromuscular orthopedic team

-CHOP is continually top-ranked by U.S. News and World Report as one of the best children’s hospitals for orthopaedic care in the United States.
+CHOP is continually top-ranked by U.S. News and World Report as one of the best children’s hospitals for orthopedic care in the United States.
 CHOP’s experienced professionals, excellent facilities, and commitment to safety make it a top choice for families locally, nationally and internationally.

 While surgery to correct gait dysfunction is done rarely at most hospitals, it is common at CHOP.
-Our orthopaedic surgeons, anesthesiologists, pain experts, nurses and therapists guide several kids each week through surgery and recovery.
+Our orthopedic surgeons, anesthesiologists, pain experts, nurses and therapists guide several kids each week through surgery and recovery.
 If necessary, we can consult world experts right here at CHOP in any pediatric medical specialty.

 Our operating facilities, intensive care units, recovery rooms and patient rooms are state of the art.